deanwampler/deanwampler.github.io/scala3-highlights.md

 ---
 layout: page
 title: Scala 3 Highlights
-tagline: Notes on what's coming in Scala 3.
+tagline: What's new in Scala 3?
 include_social: true
 ---
 {% include JB/setup %}

 * Created, Nov 19, 2020.
-Latest update: April 21, 2021
+Latest update: July 2, 2021
 * [@deanwampler](https://twitter.com/deanwampler)
 * [dean@deanwampler.com](mailto:dean@deanwampler.com)

-These are the notes for my talk at [The Chicago-Area Scala Enthusiasts (CASE)](https://www.meetup.com/chicagoscala/events/274110140/), Nov.
+This is a concise summary of many of the changes in Scala 3.
+I used these notes for talks at [The Chicago-Area Scala Enthusiasts (CASE)](https://www.meetup.com/chicagoscala/events/274110140/), Nov.
 19, 2020, [Scala Love in the City](https://inthecity.scala.love/), Feb.
 13, 2021, and at the [Philly Area Scala Enthusiasts (PHASE)](https://www.meetup.com/scala-phase/events/277164777/), April 21, 2021.

-Some of these code examples are in my [running series of blog posts on Scala 3](https://medium.com/scala-3).
-Most are adapted from the [Code examples](https://github.com/deanwampler/programming-scala-book-code-examples) for [_Programming Scala, Third Edition_](http://programming-scala.org/) with a few "borrowed" from the [Dotty documentation](https://dotty.epfl.ch/docs/index.html).
+Some of the code examples are in my [Scala 3 blog](https://medium.com/scala-3).
+Most are adapted from the [Code examples](https://github.com/deanwampler/programming-scala-book-code-examples) for [_Programming Scala, Third Edition_](http://programming-scala.org/) with a few "borrowed" from the [_Dotty_ documentation](https://dotty.epfl.ch/docs/index.html) (_Dotty_ is the project that evolved into Scala 3).

 ## For More Information